frankodoom/libwebp.net/README.md

 ```

 ### Asp.Net Core
 Below demonstrates how the library is used in Asp.Net Core to convert uploaded images.
+This is currently supported only on Windows Server.

  ```csharp
   public async Task<IActionResult> UploadAsync(IFormFile file)